What Are the Advantages of Financing Through an RV Lending Specialist?

 Borrowing against an owned home is not an option unless the money is used directly for that home.
 Home mortgage interest deduction is restricted to interest paid on mortgage debt used to purchase or improve a residence, or to refinance the remaining balance on a purchase or improvement.
 The purchase of an RV, therefore, does not qualify for this deduction.
 Home equity loans limit the amount of interest that is deductible, if your RV loan balance exceeds $100,000.
 Home mortgage interest deduction is limited to interest paid on home equity loans up to $100,000.

 The Last Word on RV Financing

 Your RV might actually cost you less in the end if you finance your purchase.
 By not tapping into your financial assets to purchase the RV, you can take advantage of attractive new investment opportunities that might come along and the earnings from those investments can potentially exceed the cost of your RV financing.
 The bottom line is that if you are thinking of buying an RV, you should check financing options to maximize your purchase enjoyment.
 You'll be on the road enjoying your new RV before you know it!
-Come in today and talk to William
+Come in today and talk to Debra

 , Finance Manager, to find out how to start your next vacation today!